My blog posts likely contain affiliate links, including for the Amazon Associates program.

 It was barely afternoon on the first of my two-day journey abroad the Rocky Mountaineer from Vancouver to Lake Louise in early 2015.
 This was my first real trip as a travel writer; I had been invited due to my connections with a major travel publication, though I didn’t know then what story I would eventually end up telling (or when).

 While I’ve spoken highly of the Rocky Mountaineer for all these years since my ride, I’ve never shared a proper review of my Rocky Mountaineer experience.
 If you’re considering whether or not to splurge on Canada’s luxury mountain-traversing train, you might be reading Rocky Mountaineer reviews to help you decide.
-In mine, you’ll learn all about the services Rocky Mountaineer offers (including a new one in 2021 that I can’t wait to try!) and my experience aboard the Rocky Mountaineer.
+In mine, you’ll learn all about the services Rocky Mountaineer offers (including a new one that started in 2021 that I can’t wait to try!) and my experience aboard the Rocky Mountaineer.

 Settle into your comfy chair, imagine the gentle rocking of the train car, and read on: my Rocky Mountaineer review will convince you why it’s definitely worthy of your bucket list.